-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 Silicon Valley venture capital firm Accel led the investment.
 Other investors include Y Combinator, Afore Capital, and NextGen Venture Partners.
 A group of angel investors also joined the round, including Ruchi Sanghvi and Aditya Agarwal (via South Park Commons Fund), Paul Buchheit, Paul Levine, Jeffrey Rosen, and John Graham.

-“It is for the everyday gamer,” said Ivan Zhou, CEO of Visor, in an interview with GamesBeat.
+“It is for the everyday gamer,” said Visor CEO Ivan Zhou in an interview with GamesBeat.
 “There isn’t an ideal gamer.
 It’s not aimed at becoming top 500.
 It is to create a real-time performance compared to yourself.
 We don’t think of Visor as a coach.”

 San Francisco-based Visor’s team went through the Y Combinator accelerator program earlier this year.
 Even while esports is becoming more popular, it can be hard for newcomers to figure out what is happening in hyper-competitive multiplayer games like Overwatch, Dota 2, and Fortnite.